 Learning more about the basic theory of electricity is valuable knowledge to have under your belt.
 But more importantly, when you understand how it works diagnosis and auto repair becomes much easier.
 Learn more from me about automotive electrical.

-I put together a electrical repair video that shows you some tricks and techniques that I use for quick diagnosis.
+I put together a repair video that shows you some tricks and techniques I use for quick diagnosis.
 See the method I was taught for the proper use of

 automobile wiring diagrams.